Design against reality.

 No. There’s a deeper illusion.

-It’s the illusion that the world is just so available to us, ready to be grasped, mapped, and mastered.
+It’s the illusion that the world is just so available to us, ready to be mapped and mastered.
 That we have it conceptually right, that it fits all our abstract notions of what it is and how it works.
 That people can be reduced to ‘users,’ ‘stakeholders,’ ‘personas,’ and ‘segments.’
 That organizations are ‘value chains,’ ‘operating models,’ and ‘maturity stages.’
-That change unfolds in phases, people follow ‘adoption curves,’ readiness can be measured, and transformation orchestrated.
+That change unfolds in phases, people follow ‘adoption curves,’ readiness can be measured, and transformation can be orchestrated.
 That problems have ‘root causes’ and can be captured in a tidy ‘problem statement.’
 That human behavior is predictable if only we gather enough data.
 That value can be modeled.
 That what is ‘good’ can be codified, and values operationalized.
-The illusion is totalizing.
-It is the quiet conviction that reality is first ours to define.
+The illusion is all-encompassing.
+It is the quiet conviction that reality is first ours to conceptually define.

 Abstractions crave stability.
 Once a conceptual model ‘explains reality,’ it begins to claim authority.
 Reality must now conform to the model.
 The maps, models, and frameworks harden into systems, processes, operating models, ministry models, governance structures, decision rights, metrics, and enforcement mechanisms.
 The abstraction incarnates itself in the very architecture of our organizations.